harleypig/tftut/README.md

 In this tutorial you will learn how to modify the data structure for your needs.

+We'll start with the same code at the end of the loop_in_module tutorial.

+!!!
+The tfmod has been discussed in a previous tutorial, no need to go into !!! details.
+If necessary a pointer to that tutorial can be included.

+!!!
+The basic details of the main.tf, and other tf files, have already been !!! discussed.
+Don't explain those.

+!!!
+Output for terraform init, fmt, and validate have already been covered.
+!!!
+Output from these commands will only be shown when they expected to fail.

 ## Using a yaml map of maps

 !!!
 Use map_of_maps directory